Man Chased Wife Down Street, Stabbed Her 35 Times In NY: Here's His Fate

 In court, she made a statement to Obed-Tovar: "I still don't understand how I survived after 35 cuts and stabs you inflicted....The only thing I know is that I survived for a purpose, and I am grateful to everyone who has helped and supported me through this process."

 DA Cacace praised the victim’s courage and the heroism of Gramajo and his daughter, who will receive a civilian hero award in October.
-Shayla is now a nurse specializing in plastic surgery.
+Since the incident, Shayla is now a physician associate specializing in plastic surgery and hand surgery.

 "Their heroic actions are a credit to the entire Westchester community," Cacace said.